History of the Jews in Algeria

 After the French colonization of Algeria in 1830, Algerian Jews, like other Algerians, faced discrimination by the colonial state.
 Like Muslims, they were given the status of "indigène" (indigenous) and were barred from gaining French citizenship unless particular conditions were met.
 However, the dhimma was abolished, and Jews became equal to Muslims under French law.
 Indeed, the Muslim law that governed the country put the former at a distinct disadvantage to the latter, especially in the legal sphere and their treatment as inhabitants of the country.
 This changed in 1870, with the Crémieux Decree granting Algerian Jews French citizenship (except for Mozabite Jews), while Muslims remained under the second-class indigenous status.
 Algerian Jews increasingly identified with metropolitan France, and despite a period of forced return to second-class indigenous status during World War II, they opted en masse to be repatriated to France on the eve of Algerian Independence—when even the formerly excluded Mozabite Jews were granted French citizenship—with a minority choosing Israel.
 This virtually put an end to more than 2,000 years of presence on Algerian soil.
-A few dozen very discreet Jews still live in Algeria.
+A relatively small number of Jews still live in Algeria in the 21st century.

+Algerian Jews are unique in that they are the only community of North African Jews that did not overwhelmingly emigrate to Israel during the Jewish exodus from Arab and Muslim countries; instead, the majority of Algerian Jews chose France as their destination.
+Their "repatriation" represents a unique case in the history of Jewish migration given that even though they were physically uprooted, they "returned" to France as citizens and not as refugees.